shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new.md

     ![Locate the completed experiment ](media/ss1.png)

 2. You will navigate to the experiment details page where you should see the list of experiment runs.
 Locate the first run **(1)** listed here, the one that has the status **Completed**.
-Name of the run can be diffent in your environment and may not match with below screesnshot.
+The name of the run can be different in your environment and may not match with the below screenshot.

     ![Locate the completed AutoML run](media/locate-completed-run01.png)